The Countdown is On:

 Know the Organizations You Support

 Learning more about the nonprofits will help you feel confident that you are choosing effective organizations—and that your support is really making a difference.
 Check with the IRS and Better Business Bureau to see if any complaints were filed for an organization.
 You may also look up ratings for an organization's performance on Charity Navigator.
 Only deductions to qualified 501(c)(3) organizations are tax-deductible.

-If you plan to send donations via check, make sure to mail them early enough—a postmarked date of December 31 secures the gift to count for that tax year, even if not cashed until the following year.
-Credit card gifts are considered complete when your account is charged.
-If you choose to donate stock, the transaction is only recognized once the transfer request has been submitted by your financial advisor.
+If you plan to send donations via check, make sure to mail early enough—a December 31 postmarked date ensures the gift counts for that tax year, even if not cashed until the following year.
+If paying by credit card, the transaction must be completed on or before December 31.
+If you donate stock, the transaction is only recognized once the transfer request has been submitted by your financial advisor.
 The deadline for gifts of stock to the Jewish Foundation is December 29.

 Review Your Stock Portfolio

 Consider giving long-term (held for more than one year) appreciated non-cash assets, such as stocks, bonds, and mutual funds.
 By utilizing this strategy, you’ll receive a charitable deduction for the current market value of the stock and eliminate capital gains tax, which may increase the amount available for charity by up to 20 percent.

 If you are over 70½, you can make a donation directly from an individual retirement account to a charity.
 An IRA transfer generates neither taxable income nor a tax deduction, so you’ll benefit even if you don’t itemize your deductions.
 Beginning in the year you turn 72, you can use your gift to satisfy all or part of your required minimum distribution.

 Many companies offer gift matching programs that can increase, or even double, the impact of your gift.
 Click here for a list of all the companies that will match contributions to the Jewish Federation & Foundation of Northeast Florida.